troed/summarize.sh/README.md

 # Planned development

-After having printed the summary I will switch to a conversational interface where it's possible to ask the LLM questions regarding the transcribed content.
+* After having printed the summary I will switch to a conversational interface where it's possible to ask the LLM questions regarding the transcribed content.
+* Possibly: Make use of timestamped Whisper output to be able to query from which point in the original video a certain claim is made.
+*